jbreuer95/laravel-make-pdf/README.md

 composer require jbreuer95/laravel-headless-pdf
 ```

-You can download or update the chrome dependency with:
+You can download (or update) chrome with:

 ```bash
 php artisan headless-pdf:install